Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions

 \begin{theorem} There exists a policy $\pi$ satisfying the regret bound in Theorem \ref{thm:main} with space complexity $O(T)$ and time complexity $O(T^{3/2})$. \end{theorem}

-Hence, Theorem \ref{thm:computation} shows that there is an efficiently computable policy which achieves the near-optimal regret.
-We also comment that although the time complexity $O(T^{3/2})$ is not as good as $O(T)$ that the most optimistic bidder may possibly hope for, it is generally not improvable.
-This is because the continuous action space (i.e. all possible bids in $[0,1]$) needs to be quantized into $\Omega(\sqrt{T})$ actions to ensure a small approximation error, while each of the action needs to be evaluated at least once for each auction and therefore contributes to the overall $O(\sqrt{T}\cdot T) = O(T^{3/2})$ computational complexity.
+Note that although the time complexity $O(T^{3/2})$ is not as good as $O(T)$ that the most optimistic bidder may possibly hope for, it is inherently because of a large (quantized) action space.
+Specifically, the continuous action space (i.e. all possible bids in $[0,1]$) needs to be quantized into $\Omega(\sqrt{T})$ actions to ensure a small approximation error, while each of the action needs to be evaluated at least once for each auction and therefore contributes to the overall $O(\sqrt{T}\cdot T) = O(T^{3/2})$ complexity.